Northern California Renaissance Faire

 The Northern California Renaissance Faire, owned by Play Faire Productions is a Renaissance faire in California located in Hollister about 90 miles southeast of San Francisco.
 The Renaissance Festival typically runs on weekends from mid-September to mid-October.
 It consists of five or six weekends depending on the year.
 It is set in the fictional village of "Willingtown" in Derbyshire, England during the reign of Queen Elizabeth I in the mid-late 16th Century.

 Features

 The faire hosts over 200 artisans and six stages of non stop shows.
 A cast of 1000 performers fill the streets in costumes of the era.
 Gate 6 at Casa de Fruta is the entrance to the faire.
 The faire showcases two jousting matches every day of the faire.
 There is also a concert held every Saturday at 6pm as the faire closes.

 Themed Weekends

-Each of the five weekends of the festival take on a different theme, influencing the performances, costumes, food, drink, art, shops, contests, and games throughout the festival grounds.
+Each of the six weekends of the festival take on a different theme, influencing the performances, costumes, food, drink, art, shops, contests, and games throughout the festival grounds.